 Heat transfer can be a problem here, because the calcium carbonate can form insulating films on surfaces.
-It may be worthwhile to use a molten salt (eg ZnCl2) to heat the calcium butyrate.
+Perhaps a fluidized bed reactor or a molten salt (eg ZnCl2) could be used to heat the calcium butyrate.

 7) Use the dipropyl ketone as fuel.

 Dipropyl ketone has a high octane rating and produces relatively little pollution in piston engines.
 Using it in current cars may require replacing some fuel hoses, but isn't too difficult.